 The group has chosen in accordance with Companies Act 2006, s.
 414C(11) to set out in the group's strategic report information required by Large and Medium-sized Companies and Groups (Accounts and Reports) Regulations 2008, Sch.
 7 to be contained in the directors' report.
-It has done so in respect of financial risk management and future developments.
+It has done so in respect of financial risk management, research and development and future developments.

-DIRECTORS' REPORT (CONTINUED) FOR THE YEAR ENDED 31 DECEMBER 2022
+DIRECTORS' REPORT (CONTINUED) FOR THE YEAR ENDED 31 DECEMBER 2023